How to Use Rose Water Products For Health & Skin Rejuvenation

 When it comes to the details of actually making rose water, there are two methods - simmering and distilling.
 Here, we'll leave you detailed instructions for simmering, seeing as this is the more straightforward way to get rose water.

 First, take a quarter of a cup of rose petals and place them in a saucepan; if you have only fresh leaves, then use half a cup.
-Then, pour a cup and a half of water into the pan.
+Then, pour a cup and a half of water into the pan - use distilled water if you can.
 Cover the pan and heat it until the water boils.
 At this point, lower the temperature until a simmer.

 Observe the pan, and let the insides simmer until the color fades from the petals.
 That won't take more than 5 to 10 minutes at most.
 Then, let the pan cool until all of the heat dissipates.